Kidl/vsf-cache-nginx/README.md

 Purge request will be send by Node server to Nginx.
 So if you are using k8s and one machine you probably want to send it via HTTP (without unnecessary TSL).

-`bypass_key` - is value that tells Nginx that request is allowed to refresh cache.
+`bypassKey` - is value that tells Nginx that request is allowed to refresh cache.
 You should set it to equal this value in Nginx's config:
 ```
 set $secret_key "ad3489sf545824893289dfsdfsd";
 ```